zizisoft/gitlock/architecture.md

 **Q: Nested `old start` and `old end` is ugly!
 Why not encode the whole old stuff to Base64, or use JSON?**

 A: For avoiding unreasonable size expansion.
 If use Base64, then imagine there are 100 nested levels (I know it may be after 2000 years, but I want it to have no flaw).
 Every level will expand by 33%.
 Finally there will be a huge size.
 The same goes for JSON, because JSON will escape `"` to `\"`, then to `\\\"`, then to `\\\\\\\"`.
 It will expand even faster than Base64.

+**Q: Why is there a `nonce`?**

+A: Sometimes, if working on two branches, two commits may have the same content.
+Without `nonce`, if the two locks have the same parent or their parents have the same content, it will result in duplicate tag name.